When the Rain Comes, Auto Accidents Are Pictures of Devastation

 - Never use cruise control in hazardous weather conditions

-- Be especially careful on bridges, overpasses and less travelled roads, they are more likely to freeze first and at temperatures above freezing.
+- Be especially careful on bridges, overpasses and less traveled roads, they are more likely to freeze first and at temperatures above freezing.

-- Carry chains travelling through mountainous regions in the winter
+- Carry chains traveling through mountainous regions in the winter

 - Pack some extra blankets, water, food, shovel and flashlight.
 It’s always a good idea to be prepared.